Kyren223/eko/README.md

 If you like the project and want to show your support, starring it and telling about it to others is the biggest help.

-If you wish to support me financially, you can make a 1-time donation or a monthly donation over on [my patreon](https://patreon.com/kyren223).
+If you wish to support me financially, you can make a one-time donation or a monthly donation over on [my patreon](https://patreon.com/kyren223).

 ## Contributing